alphagov/design-system-team-docs/development/code-reviews.md

 ## After your pull request has been approved...

 If your branch is out of date you might need to rebase it.
-Always rebase against master rather than merging the master branch into your branch (unfortunately this is what GitHub’s ‘update branch’ button does)
+Always rebase rather than merging the base branch into your branch (unfortunately this is what GitHub’s ‘update branch’ button does)

 Update the relevant Trello ticket for the PM to review the change (or should this happen before the merge?)